tiny-pilot/tinypilot/README.md

 PI_HOSTNAME="raspberrypi" # Change to your pi's hostname PI_SSH_USERNAME="pi"      # Change to your Pi username

-# Install the Key Mime Pi Ansible role
+# Install the KVM Pi Ansible role
 ansible-galaxy install mtlynch.keymimepi

 # Create a minimal Ansible playbook to configure your Pi